Healthdirect Free Australian health advice you can count on.

 What is angioplasty?

-Angioplasty is a procedure used to increase the flow of blood through a narrowed artery.
-It involves placing a long thin tube (catheter) into a blood vessel to place a small balloon at the site of the narrowing.
-When the balloon is inflated, the blood vessel should open and allow a healthy flow of blood.
+During angioplasty, a long thin tube (catheter) is inserted into a blood vessel to place a small balloon at the site of the narrowing.
+The balloon is inflated, causing the blood vessel to open, and allow a healthy flow of blood.
+If your doctor is concerned that the artery will not stay open by itself, they may insert a stent.
+This is a small metal tube, which is left inside the artery to help keep it open.

-The procedure is done while doctors use an angiogram, a special kind of x-ray image that shows the arteries live on a screen.
+The procedure is done at the same time as an angiogram.
+This is a special kind of x-ray image that shows the arteries live on a screen.
+Doing angioplasty together with an angiogram allows the doctor to see exactly what is happening to your arteries in real-time and perform the procedure safely.

-It is most commonly used on the arteries that supply blood to heart muscle, to relieve the symptoms of angina or restore blood flow after a heart attack.
+Angioplasty is commonly used on the arteries that supply blood to heart muscle (coronary arteries).
+Coronary angioplasty can help relieve the symptoms of angina (chest pain).
+It can also be used to restore blood flow to the affected area in your heart after a heart attack.

-• Percutaneous coronary intervention (PCI, also called percutaneous transluminal coronary angioplasty, coronary angioplasty or balloon angioplasty): used to open clogged heart arteries
+• Percutaneous coronary intervention (PCI, also called percutaneous transluminal coronary angioplasty, coronary angioplasty or balloon angioplasty) is used to open clogged heart arteries.

-• Cerebral angioplasty (also called craniocervical angioplasty): used to open blood vessels in the head and neck to prevent a stroke
+• Cerebral angioplasty is used to open blood vessels in the head and neck to prevent a stroke.

-• Renal artery angioplasty: used to reduce high blood pressure or keep the kidneys working properly
+• Renal artery angioplasty is used to reduce high blood pressure caused by problems with your kidney’s blood vessels.

 Your preparation will depend on your medical condition at the time of the procedure, and any medicines you are taking.

 Your doctor might ask you to stop taking certain medicines that can thin the blood and cause bleeding.
-You will probably have to fast for several hours.
+You will probably have to fast for several hours before the procedure.

-Often this is enough to open the artery.
-But sometimes for angioplasty of an artery supplying the heart or brain, a small wire mesh tube (called a stent) is placed in the artery to help keep it open after the procedure.
+6. Often this is enough to open the artery.
+In some cases, a small wire mesh tube (called a stent) is placed in the artery to help keep it open after the procedure.

-Finally the sheath is removed and a device or pressure is used to close the artery and stop bleeding.
+7. Finally, the sheath is removed, and pressure, or a device, is used to close the artery and stop any bleeding.

 dental implant